Virginia-class cruiser

 The Virginia class (also known as the CGN-38 class) were four nuclear-powered, guided-missile cruisers that served in the United States Navy until the mid-to-late 1990s.
 The double-ended cruisers (with missile armament carried both fore and aft) were commissioned between 1976 and 1980.
 They were the final class of nuclear-powered cruisers completed and the last ships ordered as Destroyer Leaders under the pre-1975 classification system.

-The ships had relatively short service lives.
+The ships had relatively short service lives for surface ships.
 As nuclear-powered ships, they were expensive to operate.
 The class was coming up for their mid-life reactor refuelings when the 1994 Defense Authorization Bill was being formulated, which would effect cuts of 38% to the Navy's budget compared to the 1993 bill.
 The $300-million-plus cost of each refueling and other upgrades made the class easy targets for decommissioning.
 Each ship was therefore retired, starting with Texas in July 1993 and ending with Arkansas in 1998; all went through the nuclear vessel decommissioning and recycling program.

 Class description

 The ships were derived from the earlier California-class nuclear cruiser (CGN-36 class).
 Three of the four Virginia-class ships were authorized as guided-missile frigates (in the pre-1975 definition); they were redesignated as cruisers before commissioning or launching.
 The last ship, Arkansas, was authorized, laid down, launched, and commissioned as a guided-missile cruiser.
 A fifth member of the class, CGN-42, was canceled before being named or laid down.

-With their nuclear power plants and the resulting capability of steaming at high speeds for long periods, these were excellent escorts for the fast nuclear-powered aircraft carriers, such as the Nimitz class.
-They also had excellent flagship facilities.
-Their primary mission was as air-defense ships, while they also had capabilities as anti-submarine (ASW) ships, surface-to-surface warfare (SSW) ships, and in gun and missile bombardment of shore targets.
+With their nuclear power plants and the resulting capability of steaming at high speeds for long periods, these ships were excellent escorts for the fast nuclear-powered aircraft carriers, such as the Nimitz class.
+They also had superb flagship facilities.
+Their primary mission was as air-defense ships, while they also had capabilities as anti-submarine warfare (ASW) ships, surface-to-surface warfare (SSW) ships, and in gun and missile bombardment of shore targets.

 The Virginia class, as designed, carried one LAMPS helicopter aft of the superstructure with a flight deck.
 In a unique arrangement in the U.S. Navy, the hangars were below deck, with an electro-mechanical elevator covered by a telescopic hatch.
 This improved over the preceding California class, which only had a landing pad aft and basic refueling equipment.

 It was found that, while it was possible to mass-produce nuclear-powered warships, the ships were less cost-efficient than conventionally powered warships.
 Also, the new gas turbine-powered ships then entering the fleet—the Spruance-class destroyers—required much less manpower.
 While eleven ships of the Virginia class were planned, only four were produced, and the remainder were canceled.
 Following the completion of the final member of the class, Arkansas, the U.S. Navy continued conventional destroyer/cruiser production, and it redesignated the DDG-47 class of guided-missile destroyers as the CG-47 Ticonderoga-class cruisers.